 3. Orchard-Inspired Beverage Bar

 Create a drink station inspired by local orchards, offering fresh juices, fruit-infused waters, or mocktails.
 Display beverages in clear glass dispensers with simple, handwritten labels for a rustic, natural feel.
 This approach is visually appealing and connects directly to local produce.
 Guests can enjoy refreshing drinks while experiencing the locally grown theme.
 It adds flavor, storytelling, and charm without copying generic beverage tables or requiring elaborate cocktail stations.
+Interactive drink stations also work beautifully for Sea You Soon baby shower themeswith refreshing coastal-inspired setups.

 4. Seed Packet Favors